-History and Evolution of parallelism in computers: Overlapping of I/O and computation, Interleaving of memory stacks, Pipeline vector computers, Multiprocessor systems, Flynn's classification of parallel computers, The structure of parallel algorithms, The space of parallel algorithms, Algorithm for synchronous parallel computers, Algorithm for asynchronous parallel computers, Process organization, Types of parallel computers, Designing parallel algorithms.
+History and Evolution of parallelism in computers: Overlapping of I/O and computation, Interleaving of memory stacks, Pipeline vector computers, Multiprocessor systems, Flynn's classification of parallel computers, The structure of parallel algorithms, The

-Hwang, K.; Briggs, F; Computer Architecture and Parallel Processing; McGraw-Hill; 1984.
+1. Hwang, K.; Briggs, F; Computer Architecture and Parallel Processing; McGraw-Hill: 1984.